OSDC-Code-Maven/osdc-2023-07-pyconil/README.md

     * The filename is `your_github_user.json` in lower-case
     * It contains at least one field, `github` with your username again.

-* Setup PyDigger locally and run the tests
+* Setup PyDigger locally and run the tests.

+* Find a project that does **not** have instructions how to set up the local development environment and run the tests.
+Set it up, send a PR explaining how to do that.

+* Find a project that has tests, but no CI.
+Configure GitHub Actions.

+* Find a project that does not have (enough) tests.
+Write a test.